andadapt/resources/ks4/year11/cpu/PITCHME.md

 ## Question 1

-(c) Alicia says: “My computer has a quad-core processor, so it will run twice as fast as a computer with a dual-core processor.”
+c -  Alicia says: “My computer has a quad-core processor, so it will run twice as fast as a computer with a dual-core processor.”
 Explain why this statement is not always true.
 (3 marks)

 @ol